dogweather/forkful/content/en/ruby/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-In Ruby, sending an HTTP request with basic authentication involves adding a username and password to your request header.
-Programmers do this to access resources that require user verification.

 ## How to:
 To send an HTTP request with basic authentication, you'll typically use the `Net::HTTP` module in Ruby.
 Here's a quick example:

 ```Ruby